SUMaC student in front of computer

 Show Hide

-Participants will need to have daily access to a computer that is capable of running the latest versions of internet browsers, plug-ins, and software.
+Participants must have daily access to a computer that is capable of running the latest versions of internet browsers, plug-ins, and software.
 Mobile devices are not recommended.

 Internet Connection